bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/troubleshooting-your-setup.md

 ### Redirect Bash shell

 If you receive the error message -bash: stencil: command not found, enter echo $NVM_DIR.
-If this command returns nothing, then run source ~/.bash_profile and try running running stencil commands again.
+If this command returns nothing, then run source ~/.bash_profile and try running stencil commands again.

 ### Check/Specify `nvm` version